snowplow-archive/kinesis-example-scala-producer/README.md

 proof of concept for porting our event collection and enrichment processes to run on Kinesis.

+This has been built to run in conjunction with the [kinesis-example-scala-consumer] [consumer].

+## Pre-requisites

+This project requires Java 1.7 and SBT 0.13.0.

+If you are running Vagrant, you can run it using the Snowplow [dev environment] [dev-environment].
+Make sure you run the [jvm-7] [jvm-7] Ansible Playbook to install both the required Java version and SBT.
+Instructions on using Ansible to run the different playbooks can be found on the [dev environment README] [dev-env-readme].

 ## Building

 Assuming you already have [SBT 0.13.0] [sbt] installed: